soobinrho/soobinrho/README.md

-Whenever I reset my computers, which are running on KDE Fedora, I use this repository to remember what to re-install.
+Whenever I reset my computers, which are running on KDE Fedora, I use this repository to re-install everything.
 Installing these will give you the same look as shown below, which consists of my chosen styles and settings for